What Is a Life Insurance Trust and Do You Need One?

 When you create an ILIT, you transfer ownership of your life insurance policy to the trust.
 The trust becomes both the owner and the beneficiary of the policy.
 When you pass away, the death benefit is paid to the trust, which then distributes the funds to the trust beneficiaries according to the terms you've set up.

 Because you no longer own the policy, its death benefit is not included in your taxable estate.
-For estates large enough to face federal estate taxes (currently over $13 million for individuals), this can save hundreds of thousands or even millions in taxes.
+For estates large enough to face federal estate taxes (for 2026, generally above $15 million for individuals or $30 million for married couples with portability planning), this can save hundreds of thousands or even millions in taxes.

 Who Needs an ILIT